ietf-rats-wg/eat/draft-ietf-rats-eat.md

 independent of encoding.
 Each claim is defined as a CDDL group.
 In {{encoding}} on encoding, the CDDL groups turn into CBOR map entries and JSON name/value pairs.

-Map labels are assigned both an integer and string value.
+Each claim described has a unique text string and integer that identifies it.
-CBOR encoded tokens MUST use only integer labels.
+CBOR encoded tokens MUST use only the integer for claim keys.
-JSON encoded tokens MUST use only string labels.
+JSON encoded tokens MUST use only the text string for claim names.

 ## Token ID Claim (cti and jti)